yo-oycom/coretext-adventures/lost-horizon/scenes/library.md

 The library's central reading room is dominated by a massive table covered in ancient scrolls and open books.
 It's clear that this is where the High Lama and his scholars study and preserve the knowledge that makes Shangri-La so special.

 As you explore the library, you begin to understand that Shangri-La's true purpose isn't just to provide eternal youth—it's to serve as a beacon of hope and wisdom for humanity, a place where the best of human knowledge and culture can be preserved for future generations.

+What will you focus on in your studies?